Manage and control the storage of excise goods in the warehouse

 Overview

 This standard is about the management and control of the storage of excise goods in the warehouse.
 It is about the recording, labelling, rotation and reporting of goods.
-The standard includes knowledge and understanding of the different goods monitoring systems and how information should be stored to meet both organisational and Her Majesty's Revenue and Customs (HMRC) requirements.
-This standard is relevant to all individuals involved in managing excise warehouse operations.
-The standard is particularly aimed at the authorised warehouse keeper or others contributing to this role.
+The standard includes knowledge and understanding of the different goods monitoring systems and how information should be stored to meet both organisational and His Majesty's Revenue and Customs (HMRC) requirements.

 Performance criteria